Sea Salt Chocolate Chunk Cookies

 These cookies are super easy to make!
 Simply follow the instructions below and for a more detailed look into how they are made, be sure to check out the full video in the recipe card at the bottom of the page!

 - Combine the dry ingredients.
 In a medium mixing bowl, combine flour, salt, baking powder and baking soda.

 - Combine the wet ingredients.
-In a large mixing bowl, or the bowl of a stand mixer, cream together the butter and sugar for 2 minutes.
+In a large mixing bowl, or the bowl of a stand mixer using the paddle attachment, cream together the butter and sugar for 2 minutes.
 Add an egg, egg yolk and vanilla extract and beat until combined.